Thanks for a wonderful 2024 tour season!

 Will there be evening or weekend tours?

 As of 2019, we are pleased to offer tours on Saturdays.
-In 2021, tours will run Tuesday through Saturday, July XX through October 31.

 We can accomodate private groups on Mondays, upon request.
 Habitat 67 is first and foremost a private property and out of respect for the peace and quiet of the residents who live there, it is not possible to visit Habitat 67 in the evening or on Sunday We are extremely grateful to the residents for opening the doors of their beautiful home to us during this unique time.
 We try to minimize the presence of visitors by limiting visits to certain time slots.